With a mentor to back you, starting a business can be easy even in a slowing economy, say management experts

 Being your own boss will always sound like an attractive idea when it first comes to mind, but the road to successful entrepreneurship — and calling your own career shots — is one strewn with potential obstacles.

-Finding a niche in the market to capitalise on, securing funding, gaining recognition and trust, and being capable of dealing with uncertainty are all challenges that existing and potential entrepreneurs in the UAE share with those around the world.
+Finding a niche in the market to capitalize on, securing funding, gaining recognition and trust, and being capable of dealing with uncertainty are all challenges that existing and potential entrepreneurs in the UAE share with those around the world.

 And the financial slowdown sparked by slumping oil prices can exacerbate many of them.